KevJimenez/HomelabProject-v.1/README.md

 ### Project Description

-Repurposing my old laptop to a test server running multiple services (ie. JellyFin, Pihole, NextCloud, etc.) using an Ubuntu Server distribution.
+Repurposing my old laptop to a test server running multiple services (ie. JellyFin, Pihole, NextCloud, etc.) using an Ubuntu Server.

 ### Table of Contents